frederic-perez/AmE-dictionary/data/dictionary.md

 __spurt<sup>1</sup>__ _n_ :seven: (spurts) A sudden gushing stream. _It has been raining in spurts._ _Stanford owned a two-poin lead in the second half before putting together a 16-3 spurt._ :es: esfuerzo supremo _Growth spurts._ _A huge spurt of activity._
 __spurt<sup>2</sup>__ _v_ :two::hammer: :es: acelerar; hacer un esfuerzo supremo
 __sputs__
-__sputter__ _v_ :nine::m: (sputters, sputtered, sputtering) Make a series of soft explosive sounds, typically when being heated or as a symptom of a fault. _The engine sputtered and stopped._ _The car lurched forward, sputtering, and then died._
+__sputter__ _v_ :nine::m: Make a series of soft explosive sounds, typically when being heated or as a symptom of a fault. _The engine sputtered and stopped._ _The car lurched forward, sputtering, and then died._
 __sputtering__ _adj_
 __sputum__ _n_
 __spy on__ _phr v_ _Spy on someone._